RIM shares rally to a seven-month high as optimism builds

 Shares in the company rose 5.6 percent to close at $13.31 on the Nasdaq - the stock's highest close since May 1.
 Its Toronto-listed shares rose 5.8 percent to close at C$13.14.

-RIM is betting that the devices, to be launched on January 30, will revive its fortunes, which have faded as in recent years as it has bled market share to Apple Inc's (AAPL.O) iPhone and devices powered by Google's (GOOG.O) market-leading Android operating system.
+RIM is betting that the devices, to be launched on Jan.
+30, will revive its fortunes, which have faded as in recent years as it has bled market share to Apple Inc's iPhone and devices powered by Google's market-leading Android operating system.